 The products I use:

 Seen Blow Out Creme: I don’t actually use much heat but I love this styling cream for doing my ponytails and buns.
-I use it to coat the top of my hair and smooth down the halo frizz.
+I use it to coat the top of my hair to add UV protection and smooth down the halo frizz.
+All the Seen styling aids have heat protection and the creams all have both UV and Heat Protection.

 Loma Deep Conditioner: This product can be used for cowashing, deep conditioning, and leave in.
 It contains Baobab fruit, which provides some heat and UV protection.